pahanini/go-grpc-bidirectional-streaming-example/README.md

 - client sends random numbers to server
 - server receives number and sends it back if the number greater than all previous numbers
-- both client and serever handle context errors (try to close client during send)
+- both client and server handle context errors (try to close client during send)

 ## Requirements

-- go 1.12
+- go 1.17.1
 - protobuf installed
 - go support for protobuf installed